jazonshou/HolonomicLibDocs/source/Docs/Programming/AutonPathing.rst

 1. ``controller->setTarget(TRAJECTORY_NAME, true)`` will make the chassis follow the trajectory (please see the previous article on Autonomous Translation for more details about Async behavior)

+More information regarding the HolonomicLib API can be found `here <https://yessir120.github.io/HolonomicLib/html/index.html>`_